B.Sc. (Budapest), M.Sc., Ph.D. (LSE)

 He just finished his first book Poor Numbers: How We Are Misled by African Development Statistics and What to Do about It, which is published by Cornell University Press.

-Morten is currently working on linking the work on post-colonial economic development with the economic history of colonial Africa.
+I currently working on linking studies on post-colonial economic development with the economic history of colonial Africa.
 The research projects is focusing on the African growth data where the two related aims are to assess its quality and to construct a reliable basis to evaluate and interpret long term economic change in African economies.
 The project is called: ‘Measuring African Progress: Validity and Reliability of African Statistics and the Study of African Long Term Development’ and it is supported by a SSHRC 3-year grant.

 IS 101, IS 410, IS 324, IS 801, IS 450, IS 802, IS 809, IS 800, IS 220